-Lipid elevations: Treatment with Lopinavir and Ritonavir has resulted in increases, sometimes marked, in the concentration of total cholesterol and triglycerides.
-Triglyceride and cholesterol testing is to be performed prior to initiating Lopinavir and Ritonavir therapy and at periodic intervals during therapy.
+Lipid elevations: Treatment with lopinavir and ritonavir has resulted in increases, sometimes marked, in the concentration of total cholesterol and triglycerides.
+Triglyceride and cholesterol testing is to be performed prior to initiating Lopinavir / Ritonavir Oral Granules 40 mg / 10 mg therapy and at periodic intervals during therapy.
 Particular caution should be paid to patients with high values at baseline and with history of lipid disorders.
 Lipid disorders are to be managed as clinically appropriate.

-Pancreatitis: Cases of pancreatitis have been reported in patients receiving Lopinavir and Ritonavir.
+Pancreatitis: Cases of pancreatitis have been reported in patients receiving lopinavir and ritonavir.
 Most of these cases patients have had a prior history of pancreatitis and/or concurrent therapy with other medicinal products associated with pancreatitis.
 Marked triglyceride elevation is a risk factor for development of pancreatitis.
 Patients with advanced HIV disease may be at risk of elevated triglycerides and pancreatitis.
-Pancreatitis should be considered if clinical symptoms (nausea, vomiting, abdominal pain) or abnormalities in laboratory values (such as increased serum lipase or amylase values)

-suggestive of pancreatitis occur.
-Patients who exhibit these signs or symptoms should be evaluated and Lopinavir and Ritonavir Tablets therapy should be suspended if a diagnosis of pancreatitis is made (see section 4.8).
+Pancreatitis should be considered if clinical symptoms (nausea, vomiting, abdominal pain) or abnormalities in laboratory values (such as increased serum lipase or amylase values) suggestive of pancreatitis occur.
+Patients who exhibit these signs or symptoms should be evaluated and Lopinavir / Ritonavir Oral Granules 40 mg / 10 mg therapy should be suspended if a diagnosis of pancreatitis is made (see section 4.8).

 Hyperglycaemia: New onset diabetes mellitus, hyperglycaemia or exacerbation of existing diabetes mellitus has been reported in patients receiving protease inhibitors.
 In some of these cases hyperglycaemia was severe and also associated with ketoacidosis.
 Many patients had confounding medical conditions.
-A causal relation between Ritonavir-boosted Lopinavir and these events has not been established.
+A causal relation between ritonavir-boosted lopinavir and these events has not been established.